RobertBlackwell01/frameworks_and_languages_module/technical_report.md

 This implementation should not be used outside of this environment due to many reasons.
 Firstly the security risks.
 There will be security issues with improper handling of the user inputs which exposes them to potential attacks.
 The implementation does also not fully implement various aspects of the HTTP protocol such as chunked transfer encoding or different versions of HTTP.
 There is also a lack of error handling which would lead to more issues debugging but also maintaining the prototype.
 The example also does not manage partial incorrect requests effectively which will make the prototype perform incorrectly.
 Due to this, the server will have issues handling large requests due to the way it has been built which will also affect the performance and scalability.

 Django would be the best option for handling HTTP requests as it provides extensive built-in functions as well as robust security features, great request processing, and more scalability options.
-Django would also reduce the development time as its fairly straight forward in comparison to custom implementations like the prototype.
+Django would also reduce the development time as it's fairly straightforward in comparison to custom implementations like the prototype.

 Server Framework Features